KonstantinVanov/Article-Assistant--RAG-Telegram-Bot/README.md

 **Demo Limitations:**
 - 3 requests per day
 - URL processing only
+- Feedback function
 - No file uploads

+If you choose demo bot ,please leave your feedback after receiving the answer.
+This will help in promoting the project!

 **For full features:** Deploy your own instance!